zproksi/bpatch/README.md

 Integration tests for the program have been designed as scripts.
 All required auxiliary files can be found in the 'IntegrationTests' folder.
 There are scripts both for Windows [`in_tests.cmd`][in_tests_cmd] and Linux [`in_tests.sh`][in_tests_sh].
 Execute the tests in the console by providing the script with the name of the `bpatch` executable as a parameter.
 Verify the absence of errors in the console output

+## Architectural Diagram

+There is an architectural diagram [`bpatch_uml.drawio`](./documentation/bpatch_uml.drawio) in drawio format in the documentation folder. [https://app.diagrams.net/](https://app.diagrams.net/) can be used for view

 ## Contacts